-QUALITATIVE DISCUSSION OF ATLANTIC BASIN SEASONAL HURRICANE ACTIVITY FOR 2020
+QUALITATIVE DISCUSSION OF ATLANTIC BASIN SEASONAL HURRICANE ACTIVITY FOR 2021

 We provide qualitative discussions of the factors which will likely determine next year's Atlantic basin hurricane activity with our December outlook.
-Two big questions with the upcoming hurricane season are what will happen with the current warm ENSO neutral state as well as what trends are likely to occur with the Atlantic Multidecadal Oscillation.
+Two big questions with the upcoming hurricane season are how the tropical Pacific will trend given the current La Niña event as well as what North Atlantic sea surface temperatures will look like.

-Our first quantitative forecast for 2020 will be issued on Thursday, April 2.
+Our first quantitative forecast for 2021 will be issued on Thursday, April 8.

-By Philip J. Klotzbach1, Michael M. Bell2, and Jhordanne Jones3
+By Philip J. Klotzbach, Michael M. Bell, and Jhordanne Jones

-In Memory of William M. Gray4
+In Memory of William M. Gray